-- "Gait ability required to achieve therapeutic effect in gait and balance function with the voluntary driven exoskeleton in patients with chronic spinal cord injury: a clinical study" Nature (2019) - "Functional Outcome of Neurologic-Controlled HAL-Exoskeletal Neurorehabilitation in Chronic Spinal Cord Injury: A Pilot With One Year Treatment and Variable Treatment Frequency" Global Spine Journal (2017) - 3.
+- 1. "Rehabilitation of Acute Vs. Chronic Patients With Spinal Cord Injury With a Neurologically Controlled Hybrid Assistive Limb Exoskeleton: Is There a Difference in Outcome?"
+Front.
+Neurorobot (2021) - 2.
+"Gait ability required to achieve therapeutic effect in gait and balance function with the voluntary driven exoskeleton in patients with chronic spinal cord injury: a clinical study" Nature (2019) - "Functional Outcome of Neurologic-Controlled HAL-Exoskeletal Neurorehabilitation in Chronic Spinal Cord Injury: A Pilot With One Year Treatment and Variable Treatment Frequency" Global Spine Journal (2017) - 4.
 "Against the odds: what to expect in rehabilitation of chronic spinal cord with a neurologically controlled Hybrid Assistive Limb Exoskeleton.
-A subgroup analysis of 55 patients according to age and lesion level" Neurosurgical Focus (2017)
+A subgroup analysis of 55 patients according to age and lesion level" Neurosurgical Focus (2017) - "Impact of locomotion training with a neurologic controlled hybrid assistive limb (HAL) exoskeleton on neuropathic pain and health related quality of life (HRQoL) in chronic SCI: a case study Disability and rehabilitation.
+Assistive technology (2014)